GENI-NSF/geni-tools/README-omni.txt

    nickname in omni_config, if provided, ELSE
  - List of URLs given in omni_config aggregates option, if provided, ELSE
  - List of URNs and URLs provided by the selected clearinghouse
+ - Note that `--useSliceAggregates` is not honored, as the desired aggregate usually has no resources in this slice yet.

 Note that if multiple aggregates are supplied, the same RSpec will be submitted to each.
 Aggregates should ignore parts of the Rspec requesting specific non-local resources (bound requests), but each